 Over half of all home intruders (56 percent) enter through the front or rear door.
 These entries are where most homeowners place their focus.
 However, do not overlook a potential third entry point: your garage.
 This door could be behind a wooden gate with a latch used to keep the dogs and kids in, but not necessarily to keep criminals out.

 Many side garage doors are not viewable from the street or even a neighbor’s house.
 Some even have a glass window above the door handle.
 This is a jackpot entry for burglars.
 Knowing they cannot be seen from the street, they will place tape across the glass and tap.
 The glass will break without shattering or making much noise.
 All that’s left is for the burglar to reach in and unlock the door.

 Once inside, they have access to your vehicle, stored items, and expensive tools.
 There is a good chance there is also an unlocked door between them and the house.

 Do not ignore the garage when planning your home security system.
 Treat it as a likely third entry option and equip it with the same sensors and motion detectors used at the focus of the house.
 Remove the door with a window and replace it with a steel door and frame.

 Do not let your garage be an easy access point to your valuables.

 Steel Shield Security Doors Eliminate Weaknesses in Home Security

 Call Steel Shield Security Doors at (623) 581-3667 for more professional help today.
-Talk to one of our security technicians to get started.
+Take into account these home security hacks and talk to one of our security technicians to get started.
 Our professional technicians are happy to answer your questions and provide assistance to make you feel safe.